ajanach/comparison-of-orchestration-systems-for-microservices-applications/benchmark/k6_http_bench/README.md

 ### Explanation of the Script:

-- **Stages**: Defines the different phases of the test.
+- **Stages**: The script defines three stages to simulate different phases of user activity:
-  - `{ duration: '30s', target: 250 }`: Ramp-up to 250 virtual users (VUs) over 30 seconds.
+  - `{ duration: '30s', target: 100 }`: Ramp-up to 100 virtual users (VUs) over 30 seconds.
-  - `{ duration: '1m', target: 500 }`: Ramp-up to 500 VUs over 1 minute.
+  - `{ duration: '30s', target: 200 }`: Ramp-up to 200 VUs over the next 30 seconds.
-  - `{ duration: '30s', target: 0 }`: Ramp-down to 0 VUs over 30 seconds.
+  - `{ duration: '30', target: 0 }`: Ramp-down to 0 VUs, simulating the end of the load.

-- **HTTP Request**: The script performs a GET request to `http://10.10.48.155`.
+- **User Actions**: The script simulates a typical user journey:
-- **Checks**: Verifies that the response status is 200.
-- **Sleep**: Adds a sleep of 1 second between each iteration.
+  - **Visit Homepage**: Simulates a user visiting the homepage of the application.
+  - **Browse Products**: Simulates browsing through product pages.
+  - **Add to Cart**: Adds selected products to the shopping cart.
+  - **Proceed to Checkout**: Simulates the checkout process, including entering payment and shipping information.
+  - **Return to Homepage**: After completing the purchase, the user returns to the homepage.

+- **Checks**: The script includes checks after each HTTP request to verify that the operation was successful by checking for a `200 OK` status.

+- **Randomized Sleep**: The `sleep(randomIntBetween(1, 3))` function adds a randomized delay between actions to better simulate real user behavior.

 ## Viewing Results

-K6 will display the results directly in the terminal, showing metrics such as response time, request rate, and more.
+K6 will display the results directly in the terminal, showing metrics such as response time, request rate, and error rates.
+This output provides insights into how well the application performs under the simulated load.

-## Cleaning Up

-To clean up, simply delete the `load_test.js` file if it is no longer needed.